DI-HUO-MING-YI/linux-wallpaperengine-player/README.md

    #### NOTE:
    **_\* MUST CLOSE THE WALLPAPER ENGINE_**
    **_\* It is recommend to close it using Steam stop function_**
-2. run player.py to batch check. chose which fold to check, and play wallpapers one by one.
+2. run cargo run to batch check. chose which fold to check, and play wallpapers one by one.
    ![check_2](./documents/check_2.png)
    ![check_3](./documents/check_3.png)